novax-exchange/.github/principals/README.md

 - Multitask handler
   - The higher diversity level of roles your career had taken, the better.
   - Each role involved will be measured by the level of ownership.
+- Be 3X (The 3 times executor)
+  - X: You can finish the assigned tasks under your agreement within limited resource
+  - Second X: Raise the Bar.
+The way you finish the tasks and the artifacts are beyond the designed requirements, towards a higher standard.
+  - Third X: Help other teammate to be a 3X.